-The budget is prepared by the Utility's Finance Manager and is based on the previous year's dollar amounts.
-The previous years' amounts are adjusted to reflect the projected activity for the current year.
-As with any budget, there were differences with the actual amounts recorded for the year.
+The budget is prepared by the Utility's Finance Administrator and is based on the previous year's dollar amounts.
+The previous year's amounts are adjusted to reflect the projected activity for the current year.
+The 2022 budget was amended during the year to reflect revenue more accurately after the rate change and interest expense after the interest rate changes on the outstanding loans.